sdiehl/write-you-a-haskell/chapter7/poly_constraints/README.md

 Notes
 =====

-Top level let declarations are syntatic sugar for nested lambda.
+Top level let declarations are syntactic sugar for nested lambda.
 For example:

 ```ocaml
 let add x y = x + y;
 ```

-Is semantically equivelant to:
+Is semantically equivalent to:

 ```ocaml
 let add = \x -> \y -> x + y;
 ```

-Top level Let-rec declarations are syntatic sugar for use of the ``fix`` operator.
+Top level Let-rec declarations are syntactic sugar for use of the ``fix`` operator.
 For example:

 ```ocaml
 let rec factorial n = if (n == 0) then 1 else (n * (factorial (n-1)));
 ```
-Is semantically equivelant to:
+Is semantically equivalent to:

 ```ocaml
 let factorial = fix (\factorial n -> if (n == 0) then 1 else (n * (factorial (n-1))));